hellobloom/core/README.md

 ```
   /**
    * @notice Function for attester to reject an attestation and receive payment
-   *  without associating the negative attestation with the subject's bloomId
+   *  without associating the negative attestation with the subject
    * @param _requester User requesting and paying for this attestation in BLT
    * @param _reward Payment to attester from requester in BLT
    * @param _paymentNonce Nonce referenced in TokenEscrowMarketplace so payment sig can't be replayed